conda-forge/cfep/cfep-9-migrator-file.md

 </tr>
 </table>

-These are the most common version migrations and encompass things like moving the pinnings for openssl etc
+These are the most common version migrations and encompass things like moving the pinnings for openssl etc.

+Note that the version of `b` was NOT decreased.
+This is intentional as we don't wish to downgrade accidentally.
+In practice many migrators could be in flight and may affect the same version.
+In this case the higher version should always win.
+If we want to downgrade there is a mechanism but it is purposefully clunky and bad.

 ## 2. Matrix Version Addition changes